-Admission to the Bachelor of Technical and Applied Studies (BTAS) program is open to all students who hold an applied or technical associate degree from an accredited institution, such as an AAB, AAS, or ATS.
-The applied associate degree comprises the first two years of the Bachelor of Applied Administration.
-The curriculum allows students to make up general education requirements not included in their technical/applied associate degree, while completing the core requirements of the program.
+Admission to the Bachelor of Technical and Applied Studies (BTAS) program is open to all students who hold an associate degree or have 60 semester hours from an accredited institution.
+The associate degree comprises the first two years of the Bachelor of Applied Administration.
+The curriculum allows students to make up general education requirements not included in their associate degree, while completing the core requirements of the program.

-You have either finished, or are currently finishing, your technical/applied associate’s degree, such as a AAB, AAS, or ATS from an regionally accredited* institution.
+You have either finished, or are currently finishing, your associate’s degree from an regionally accredited* institution.
 Proof of degree completion will be required.
 Or, students can begin classes after degree completion.

 Complete the online application and submit a $50 application fee.